news event

 Dr. Freya Johnson (Visiting Researcher) returned to the University of Cambridge after one month stay.

-Mr. Edouard Kremer of the University of Lorraine joined us as a Visiting Student.
+Mr. Edouard Kremer of the University of Lorraine joined us as a Research Student.

 Mr. Uchimura returned from TU Dortmund